Catch // Concept Document

 The story.

 It is a Friday night at Ford & Shep.
 The doors lock at 11:00pm after last seating.
 By 11:55pm, a regular is found dead, face-down in the doorway between the corridor and the bathroom.
-The five people still in the building are the only people who could have done it.
+The five people still in the building are the only ones who could have done it.

 The Victim